Tips to becoming a backyard astronomer

 Meteors come from leftover comet particles and bits from broken asteroids.

-In this case, we’re talking about the very large Comet Swift-Tuttle.
+In this case, we’re talking about a near-Earth object known as 3200 Phaethon.

 When it comes around the sun, it leaves a dusty trail behind them.

 Every year Earth passes through these debris trails.

 These bits collide with our atmosphere and disintegrate, which create fiery and colorful streaks in the sky.

 The Geminids appear to come from the bright constellation Gemini.
 In the Northern Hemisphere, you can find Gemini by looking in the southwestern sky for the constellation Orion.
 That’s the one that has three stars in the hunter’s “belt.”

 Tips for becoming a backyard astronomer: